Going to hospital: why planning helps

 Your child might ask questions like, ‘What will happen?’, ‘Why do I need this?’ or ‘Will it hurt?’
 It’s common for children to ask the same questions over and over, because it takes them time to understand.
 Being patient and clear with your answers will help your child.

 If you don’t know the answer to your child’s questions, just say so – but also tell your child that you’ll work together to find out.
 You and your child could write down some questions together to ask your health professional, or do some research online or at the library.
-This helps your child trust you and gives her some control over the situation, as you work together.
+This helps your child trust you and gives him some control over the situation.

 You might need to be ready to answer questions when you don’t expect them – for example, when you’re in the car, when your child is in the bath, or as your child is going to bed.

-The third step is checking that your child understands the facts about his illness and why he’s going to hospital.
+The third step is checking that your child understands the facts about her illness and why she’s going to hospital.

 For example, some children think that getting sick is their fault.
-It’s good to reassure your child that her sickness isn’t her fault.
+It’s good to reassure your child that his sickness isn’t his fault.
 Brothers and sisters might think that they’ve somehow caused the illness, so reassuring them is important too.

 - ask your child’s school for help – for example, with developing Social Stories™ about going to hospital